usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/Case Study: Navigating Stakeholder and Decision-Making Challenges.md

 Riley adds, “With proper planning, testing, and cross-departmental coordination, these challenges can be mitigated.
 We would have to create a strong strategic plan for a successful implementation.
 Updating legacy systems to meet the new demands of the cloud system, raises major concerns for me as I think about ensuring regulatory compliance.
 Newly developed solutions may require compliance reviews, risk management policies, and additional implementation strategies.”
 Alex’s face shows some disagreement.
 “But, updating legacy systems might mean fewer complications because the tools have already been audited and approved.”
 Alex leans back in the chair with arms crossed.

-Riles continues, “From a security perspective, whether we update legacy systems or develop newly built custom integrations, data security is a critical concern.
+Riley continues, “From a security perspective, whether we update legacy systems or develop newly built custom integrations, data security is a critical concern.
 In either option Alex has proposed, we’d have to run regular security audits and updates to protect the organization’s infrastructure.
 This would create serious issues with time, resources, and potential disruptions.
 But, what about developing and implementing advanced encryption and access controls?”

 “This might help avert security threats, but encryption would slow everything down.
 Increased latency, more storage issues, and potential performance crashes.
 My team has to handle all of that and we just can’t take those hits.”